sKyi01/jwt-auth-api-springboot/README.md

 jwt-auth-api-springboot

 ## Description
 This project is a RESTful API built using Spring Boot, JPA (Java Persistence API), and Spring Security.
 It provides authentication and authorization using JWT (JSON Web Tokens) for securing the API endpoints.
-Additionally, it includes functionalities for user verification, password verification, password reset, and password change using tokens or user email and old password.
+Additionally, it includes functionalities for user verification by tokens, resend verification token by using old token, password verification, password reset, and password change using tokens or user email and old password.

 ## Features
 - User registration